trm/slate/source/index-internal.md

-offset | Offset to start listing results (optional) recursive | Boolean flag to recurse child disciplines (default false) status | Limit results to only [approved] or [pending] terms (optional) roots | Only return root level terms (default false)
+offset | Offset to start listing results (optional) recursive | Boolean flag to recurse child disciplines (default false) status | Limit results to only [approved] or [pending] terms (optional) roots | Only return root level terms and the first level of children (default false)

 ## Get Taxonomy